NarsilDev/digital-ocean-articles/kubernetes-security.md

 ### Customizing Authorization Roles

 In the last section, you granted pre-configured view permissions to the test user **adm**.
-But, what happens if you need a role or cluster role more flexible?
+But, what happens if you need a custom role or cluster role?

 Just as any other Kubernetes object, you can use a YAML file to describe it, in this case a role.
 Let's imagine you want a role that allows a determined user to view pods (only pods).
 The procedure is quite simple: